-In June 2010, our Compensation Committee engaged Radford to conduct a new benchmarking study for fiscal year 2011.
-In July 2010, following a review and analysis of our executive compensation program in conjunction with our Compensation Committee, Radford presented the Compensation Committee with a report and recommendations on executive compensation for fiscal year 2011 (FY 2011 Recommendations) and an assessment of director compensation.
-The FY 2011 Recommendations included a market analysis of base salaries, total cash compensation and equity compensation relative to peer data from industry surveys and a peer group, recommended by Radford and approved by the Compensation Committee.
-The survey data came from the published Radford Global Life Sciences Survey targeting public biopharmaceutical companies with fewer than 100 employees.
-The peer group was composed of the following 21 public, biopharmaceutical companies with a marketed product that were most similar to our then projected 2011 financial profile and industry focus, as defined by stage of development, employee size, annual revenues and market value: Alimera Sciences, Anika Therapeutics, AVANIR Pharmaceuticals, BioDelivery Sciences Int'l, BioMimetic Therapeutics, BioSante Pharmaceuticals, Columbia Laboratories, CombinatoRx,, CornerstoneTherapeutics, DUSA Pharmaceuticals, Halozyme Therapeutics, Ligand Pharmaceuticals, Maxygen, NeurogesX, Pozen, Progenics Pharmaceuticals, Questcor Pharmaceuticals, Repligen, Spectrum Pharmaceuticals, Vanda Pharmaceuticals and Vical.
-Radford combined the survey and peer group data, weighted equally, to form a market consensus (FY2011 Market Consensus).
-Market cash compensation data was aged forward to July 1, 2011 at an annual rate of 3%.
+In June 2011, our Compensation Committee engaged Radford to conduct a new benchmarking study for fiscal 2012.
+In July 2011, following a review and analysis of our executive compensation program in conjunction with our Compensation Committee meeting, Radford presented the Compensation Committee with a report and recommendations on executive compensation for fiscal 2012 (Fiscal 2012 Recommendations).
+The Fiscal 2012 Recommendations included a market analysis of base salaries, total cash compensation and equity compensation relative to peer data from industry surveys and a peer group, recommended by Radford and approved by the Compensation Committee.
+The survey data came from the published Radford 2010 Global Life Sciences Survey targeting public biopharmaceutical companies with fewer than 150 employees.
+The peer group was composed of the following 23 public, biopharmaceutical companies that exhibited a comparable business and financial profile to pSivida, as defined by stage of development, employee size, annual revenues and market value: Alimera Sciences, Allos Therapeutics, AvANIR Pharmaceuticals, Biodel, BioDelivery Sciences Int'l, BioMimetic Therapeutics, BioSante Pharmaceuticals, NeurogesX, Pozen, Progenics Pharmaceuticals, Repligen, Transcept Pharmaceuticals, Vanda Pharmaceuticals, Zalicus and Zogenix.
+Radford combined the survey and peer group data, weighted equally, to form a market consensus (Fiscal 2012 Market Consensus).
+The Compensation Committee changed the peer group from that used in fiscal 2011 on the advice of Radford to align pSivida's business and financial profile with the peer group.
+The fiscal 2012 peer group added Allos Therapeutics, Biodel, Cumberland Pharmaceuticals, DURECT Corporation, Hempispherx, Transcept Pharmaceuticals and Zogenix and eliminated Halozyme Maxygen, Questcor Pharmaceuticals, Spectrum Pharmaceuticals and Vical.

-Fiscal Year 2011 Executive Compensation
+Fiscal 2012 Executive Compensation

-Compensation for our executive officers with respect to fiscal year 2011 was as follows:
+Compensation for our executive officers with respect to fiscal 2012 was as follows:

-- Fiscal 2011 Base Salary and Bonus Target.
-In July 2010, upon the recommendation of Radford, our Compensation Committee adopted a multi-step approach to move the base salary and target compensation of our executive officers from current levels to the 50th percentile of Market.
-As the first step, the Compensation Committee increased FY2011 base salary to at, or near, the 25th percentile of the FY2011 Market Consensus, with a maximum increase of 10%.
-Dr. Ashton's base salary was increased to \$363,000 for fiscal year 2011, Ms. Freedman's base salary was increased to \$294,709, and Mr. Ross' base salary was increased to \$202,230.
-The Board set fiscal year 2011 target bonus percentages at the 25th percentile of the FY2011 Market Consensus at 50% for Dr. Ashton, 30% for Ms. Freedman and 25% for Mr. Ross. - Fiscal 2011 Annual Performance Bonus.
-The Board established performance goals and weightings for fiscal year 2011 based on recommendations of the Compensation Committee to assist the Compensation Committee in determining the amount of the discretionary annual bonuses.
+Fiscal 2012 Base Salary and Bonus Target.
+In July 2010, upon the recommendation of Radford, our Compensation Committee adopted a three-year approach to move the base salary and target compensation of our executive officers from fiscal 2010 levels to the 50th percentile of Market.
+However, in light of increases in peer group compensation, the Compensation Committee again increased fiscal 2012 base salary to at, or near, the 25th percentile of the Fiscal 2012 Market Consensus, with a maximum increase over fiscal 2011 of 10%.
+Dr. Ashton's base salary was increased to \$400,000 for fiscal 2012, Ms. Freedman's base salary was increased to \$310,000, and Mr. Ross' base salary was increased to \$212,342.
+The Board set fiscal 2012 target bonus percentages at or near the 25th percentile of the Fiscal 2012 Market Consensus at 50% for Dr. Ashton, 30% for Ms. Freedman and 25% for Mr. Ross.

+• Fiscal 2012 Annual Performance Bonus.
+The Board established performance goals and weightings for fiscal 2012 based on recommendations of the Compensation Committee to assist the Compensation Committee in determining the amount of the discretionary annual bonuses.
 The CEO, with input from the other executive officers, proposed Company goals and a weighting for each goal, which were reviewed, modified and approved by the Compensation Committee.
-Company goals for fiscal 2011 were selected and designed to promote the creation and protection of value for stockholders and to motivate high performance at the Company level.
-The Company fiscal 2011 goals were set with a reasonable level of difficulty that required that our executive officers perform at a high level in order to meet the goals, and the likelihood of attaining these goals was not assured.
-The fiscal year 2011 performance goals were as follows:
+Company goals for fiscal 2012 were selected and designed to promote the creation and protection of value for stockholders and to motivate high performance at the Company level.
+The Company fiscal 2012 goals were set with a reasonable level of difficulty that required that our executive officers perform at a high level in order to meet the goals, and the likelihood of attaining these goals was not assured.
+The fiscal 2012 performance goals were as follows: